Recovery After Breast Reduction Surgery

 - If you’ve heard about a quicker-recovery or less invasive breast reduction method, think twice and do your research.

-- The LIPOSUCTION-only method of breast reduction is usually NOT suitable for candidates who are wanting a moderate to significant reduction in breast volume/breast size and have a lot of glandular tissue.
+- The LIPOSUCTION-only method of breast reduction is usually NOT suitable for candidates who are wanting a moderate to a significant reduction in breast volume/breast size and have a lot of glandular tissue.
 It can result in excess skin and sagging.

 Within approximately 3 months, with some variability, life will tend to be back to normal for you after recovering from Reduction surgery, including being able to exercise and lift your children.